kungfux/kungfux.github.io/_posts/2024/2024-10-26-easy-software-updates.md

 Keeping software up to date is a tedious task.
 It takes time and effort.
 But it allows us to take advantage of the latest features and security updates.
 Other systems, like Linux, have a package manager that makes it easy to keep software up-to-date that has been around for decades.
 Mobile platforms like Android have application stores that do it for us.
 On Windows, we had to do it manually for too long.
 Fortunately, today we have a number of options for Windows, including the Microsoft Store and a package manager.

 ## Getting started
 Winget is a package manager for Windows.
-It is available as a command-line tool that allows you to install, update, and uninstall software on Windows.
+It is available as a command-line tool that allows you to install, update, and uninstall software on Windows[^WingetTrainingCourse].
 If you are using Windows 10 or later, then you may already have it installed.

 Go to Command Prompt or PowerShell from the Start menu and type `winget`.